-A representative backward trajectory4 that enters V1 is plotted in Fig. 12a.
-Horizontal vorticity calculations along this trajectory (Fig. 12b,c) indeed confirm that frictionally generated vorticity is the dominant term in the total vorticity equation and is likely responsible for much of the large northward pointing vorticity shown in Fig. 11a.
-Specifically, as the parcel travels southward near the ground between 2202 and 2205 (Fig. 12a), positive crosswise vorticity (hereafter, ω_c) is generated by surface drag (Fig. 12c).
-Between 2205 and 2206, the parcel rises and turns to the east leading the exchange term to convert frictionally generated ω_c into streamwise vorticity (ω_s).
-The parcel then descends with ω_c again increasing owing to frictional generation.
-During this same period ω_s also increases via a combination of the tilting, stretching, and exchange terms as the parcel continues to turn cyclonically and accelerate.
-The baroclinic streamwise term is small and generally negative throughout the period examined.
-The friction term generates substantial negative ω_s from This is a result of friction acting against the cyclonic curvature (cross-stream 2207-2208. acceleration) of the parcel during this time period.
-Positive vertical vorticity (ζ) is first generated via the tilting of ω_s from 2206 - 2207:30 (Fig. 12d) as the parcel descends in the RFD.
-During this same period, tilting of ω_c is generally negative.
-After 2207:30, additional positive ζ is generated via the continued tilting of ω_s and stretching as the parcel accelerates upward in the updraft along the RFGF (Fig. 12d).
+A representative backward trajectory that enters V1 is plotted in Fig. 12a.
+Horizontal vorticity calculations along this trajectory (Figs. 12b,c) indeed confirm that frictionally generated vorticity is the dominant term in the total vorticity equation and is likely responsible for much of the large northward-pointing vorticity shown in Fig. 11a.
+Specifically, as the parcel travels southward near the ground between 2202 and 2205 UTC (Fig. 12a), positive crosswise vorticity $\omega_c$ is generated by surface drag (Fig. 12c).
+Between 2205 and 2206 UTC, the parcel rises and turns to the east, leading the exchange term to convert frictionally generated $\omega_c$ into streamwise vorticity $\omega_s$ .
+The parcel then descends with $\omega_c$ again increasing owing to frictional generation.
+During this same period,